 Pumping gives you the freedom to work outside of the home or have a date night.
 Manual breast pumps are an affordable option, with most models costing $30 or less.
 We’ve got what you need to know before buying a breast pump and how to decide between manual and electric.
 Below are our top choices for the best manual breast pumps.

 When comparing manual breast pumps, we noted that the Haakaa Silicone Breastfeeding Manual Breast Pump includes only the pump without any collection container, while the Philips Avent Manual Breast Pump includes a collection bottle and nipple so that you can feed your baby immediately if needed.

 Philips Avent Manual Breast Pump

-The Philips Avent pump comes with a soft, textured massage cushion that goes on the breast shield, the pump itself, and a collection bottle and nipple.
-It is easy to put together and use and the compatibility with Philips Avent wide-mouth bottles is good news for moms who have colicky babies that might need specialized bottles.
+The Philips Avent pump comes with a soft, textured massage cushion that goes on the breast shield, the pump itself, a collection bottle, and nipple.
+It is easy to put together and to use and the compatibility with the Philips Avent wide-mouth bottles is especially good news for those moms that have colicky babies and might need specialized bottles.

-The included breast shield is 28mm, which is a little bigger than the average size.
-You can purchase a different size if you need to.
+The included breast shield is 28mm, which is a little bigger than the average size and you can purchase a different size if you need to.